 ROKFORM specializes in functional phone accessories designed for an active lifestyle.
 Take care of your device with a protective phone case and compatible mounts purpose-built for cycling, motorcycling, or driving.
-Every iPhone 14, 13, and 12 rugged ROKFORM case allows for seamless wireless charging, making charging a breeze.
+Every iPhone 15, 14, and 13, ROKFORM case allows for seamless wireless charging, making charging a breeze.

 So what’s the deal with wireless charging?
 How does it really work, and should you be using it to charge up your smartphone?
 We’re taking a look at the pros and cons of wireless charging to help inform your decision.